P-NOC: adversarial training of CAM generating networks for robust weakly supervised semantic segmentation priors: Related Work and Fundamentals of WSSS

+Multiple WSSS techniques have been devised to approach problems that lack complete supervision, inducing higher quality solutions (measured in \textit{mean Intersection over Union}, or mIoU).
+Among many, local attention-based methods~\cite{puzzle9506058,wang2020self,fan2020learning}, Adversarial Erasing (AE) frameworks~\cite{li2018tell,wei2017object,occse9711138}, and saliency-guided methods~\cite{xie2022c2am,fan2020learning,lee2021reducing,lee2021railroad,jiang2022l2g} stand out, entailing notable improvements in the segmentation capabilities across different datasets and domains.

+Concomitantly, refinement strategies have also been proposed to further improve the quality of pseudo-segmentation priors.
+These strategies exploit pixel-wise similarity and uncertainty in the pseudo-maps to refine them at a pixel-level.
+Two methods are frequently employed in the literature: Fully Connected Conditional Random Fields (CRFs)~\cite{krahenbuhl2011efficient}, in which label consistency is reinforced by exploiting visual similarity and smoothness in pixel neighborhood; and Pixel Affinity~\cite{ahn2018learning,ahn2019weakly}, where priors are refined by \textit{random walking}, guided by affinity between pixels.

-Despite greatly improving the precision of the pseudo segmentation maps, refinement methods are strongly influenced by the quality of the seeds.
-Thus, authors have studied forms to devise more reliable priors by encouraging the emergence of useful segmentation properties, such \textit{prediction completeness}~\cite{vilone2020explainable}, sensitivity to semantic boundaries~\cite{occse9711138}, and robustness against noisy labeled data~\cite{muller2019labelsmoothing}.
+Despite greatly improving the precision of the pseudo-segmentation maps, refinement methods are strongly influenced by the quality of the seeds.
+Thus, authors have studied forms to devise more reliable priors by encouraging the emergence of useful segmentation properties, such as prediction completeness~\cite{vilone2020explainable}, sensitivity to semantic boundaries~\cite{occse9711138}, awareness of saliency and contextual information~\cite{xie2022c2am}, and robustness against noise~\cite{muller2019labelsmoothing,yun2019cutmix}.